Course code:

 Kristina B. Kasalica

-graduate researcher, Institute of Chemistry, Technology and Metallurgy, NjegoЙeva 12, Beograd
+junior research assistant, Institute of Chemistry, Technology and Metallurgy, NjegoЙeva 12, Beograd

 Hours of instruction: